-We have also worked hard to reduce our direct CO2 emissions, concentrated in our energy-intensive processing assets, of which the two largest are Milver and Thaisarco.
-This is where we can have the greatest impact and where we focus our interventions.
-Our main sustainability focus in these assets is to increase the proportion of recycled content flowing through these plants, and improve energy efficiency.
+We continue to work hard on reducing our direct CO2 emissions, concentrated in our energy-intensive pyrometallurgical assets, of which the two largest are Milver and Thaisarco.
+Our main sustainability focus in these assets is to increase the proportion of recycled content flowing through these plants, and improve the energy efficiency of these plants.